Academic Regulations and Procedures

 Study at Other Colleges and Universities for Undergraduates

-Students are urged to consult with their advisor or major professors about courses to be taken at other colleges or universities.
+Students are urged to consult with their academic advisor or major professors about courses to be taken at other colleges or universities, this is especially true for any course the student wants to apply toward the major or the minor.
 Benedictine College usually will accept credits earned at other regionally accredited institutions but does not include these credits in the calculation of the student’s cumulative grade point average.
-A grade of 'C–' or better is required in order to transfer a course into Benedictine College.
+A grade of 'C-' or better is required in order to transfer a course into Benedictine College.
 Refer to transferology.com to see if and how courses will transfer to Benedictine College.
-The Registrar’s approval is sometimes a prerequisite for admission to programs at other colleges and universities.
+Note that the Registrar’s approval is sometimes a prerequisite for admission to programs at other colleges and universities.

 Students who want/need to transfer in a course that will fulfill an upper-division credit, must take the course at a four-year college/university (not at a community college).
 The course must be comparable to an upper-division course at Benedictine College.
-Even though the course may be an upper division course at the college where you are taking it, if it is a lower division course at Benedictine College, it will transfer to Benedictine College as lower division.
+Even though the course may be an upper-division course at the college where the student takes it, if it is a lower-division course at Benedictine College, it will transfer in to Benedictine College as a lower-division course.

 Transcript of Credits